 • Named "Best Art Program" in 2012 "Best of the Eastern Shore" ratings by What's Up Eastern Shore magazine.
 Also named "Best Art Gallery Representing Regional and National Artists" in 2011 "Best of the Eastern Shore" ratings.

 MAIN STREET GALLERY: This co-op gallery features the work of member artists from around the Eastern Shore region.
-This month's exhibit is built around the theme, "Artful Giving," and also features works by other regional artists invited to submit works.
-There will be a free reception on Second Saturday, 5-8pm.
+The theme for this month's show is "Nature's Measure," and it features works by gallery artist Mary Ann Schindler and guest artist Carol Gordean.
+There will be a free reception at the gallery on Second Saturday, 5-8pm.
 447 Race Street, info@MainStGallery.org.

 DANNY DOUGHTY GALLERY: Step into another time and place at this gallery, which features the vibrant, colorful work of folk artist Danny Doughty.
 Through paint, Doughty shares his life growing up on Virginia's Eastern Shore.
 Open by appointment by calling 757.709.4994.
 437 Race St.

-DOWNTOWN FRAME OF MIND: Featuring original artwork—including paintings of Shore life and sports memorabilia prints—by Cambridge artist George Wright.
+DOWNTOWN FRAME OF MINE: Featuring original artwork—including paintings of Shore life and sports memorabilia prints—by guest artist George Wright.
 Stop by and you may see the artist at work on a painting.
 They, too, stay open late on Second Saturday.
 319 High Street, 410.228.7977

 Art classes and workshops

 Wednesday Morning Artists is a diverse group of local artists united by a desire to promote art for public and private enjoyment.
 The group meets each Wednesday morning in downtown Cambridge to share advice and more.
 Find out more at their website, www.wednesdaymorningartists.com.